cavtools/cav/README.md

 # Cav

 Cav is a freelancer's web framework, made for [Deno](https://deno.land).
-It aims to provide all the modern server-side essentials, along with some TypeScript tricks to streamline the development process.
+It provides a craft brewed development experience, leveraging many powerful TypeScript features to streamline the creation of full-stack web applications.

+**Core principles:**

+- Modularity
+- Declarative server definitions
+- Automatic end-to-end typesafety
+- Use The Platform

 **Status:** New, active, and not yet ready for production.

 ## Goals

-- Learn as much as possible about backend web frameworks, by writing one from scratch (?)
+- Learn as much as possible about backend web frameworks by writing one, from ~~scratch~~ Deno
   - [x] Zero third-party dependencies
 - It should come with everything a solo developer would need to build a modern web app (minus the database)